RMMV Survivor R: Development

-The co-operation between RMMV and Achleitner is intended to combine the flexibility and innovative strength of a mid-size vehicle manufacturer with the global reputation, market presence and corporate resources of a leading European defense multinational corporation.
+The co-operation between RMMV and Achleitner is intended to combine the capabilities of a mid-size vehicle manufacturer with the market presence and corporate resources of a large defense multinational corporation.
 Survivor R, which adds a 15-tonne GVW class protected wheeled vehicle to RMMV's portfolio of multirole vehicles, is the initial result of this co-operation.

 When shown for the first time at Eurosatory 2014, Survivor R was configured for the chemical, biological, radiological and nuclear role.
 Survivor R was then shown at IDEX 2015 held in Abu Dhabi 22–26 February.
 This was the first time the vehicle had been shown in the Middle East, and the first time it had been shown in command and control configuration.
 Survivor R has since been shown in ambulance configuration (DSEi 2015) and Police/law enforcement configuration (Eurosatory 2016).

 During June 2016 the UK Ministry of Defence confirmed that the five international companies had been shortlisted to compete for the final stages of the Package 2 element of the Multi Role Vehicle-Protected (MRV-P) program.
 According to a report in Defense News, Survivor R was one of the five downselected for this requirement which would initially require 150 troop carrying vehicles and 80 ambulances but incremental orders would take eventually the numbers up to 300 of each.
 In February 2017 it was disclosed that RMMV had withdrawn from the competition.

 The first sale of Survivor R was announced in March 2017, this to the Free State of Saxony, Germany.
 The first vehicle was delivered on 15 December, with the second scheduled for delivery prior to Christmas.

 The second sale of Survivor R was announced in November 2017.
 The Berlin Police have ordered a vehicle tailored to the requirements of the Operations Directorate.
 The vehicle was delivered in July 2018 and the order was stated to be worth a six-figure euro amount.

 On November 21, 2017, the Survivor Special Operations Vehicle concept was unveiled to the public at Milipol 2017.